 Verba Unified Call Recorder service provides a handler to Speakerbus iCDS (Internetworking Call Data Service) call event streams and to record media.

-Verba can act either as client connecting to configured iCDS services or act as server accepting connection from any iCDS service.
+Verba can act either as a client connecting to configured iCDS services or act as a server accepting a connection from any iCDS service.

 Verba side settings

 - ICDS Addresses: list of ip:port of iCDS servers Verba should connect.
 Please note this is required only if Verba cannot be configured as iCDS connection server for some firewall considerations.